 Electricity is complex due to its various aspects, there are also different devices that could be used to measure the different categories of electricity, and one of them is the clamp meter.

-For this article, we would focus on how you can use the clamp meter to measure direct current with the clamp meter.
+For this article, we will focus on how you can use the clamp meter to measure direct current with the clamp meter.

-Talking about electricity without mentioning current would be difficult, current is the flow of electricity through a circuit or a conductor, and it is measured in ampere.
-The flow of current could be direct or alternated, direct current is denoted as “DC,” and it differs from alternating current, in that it flows in a constant direction.
+Talking about electricity by mentioning current would be easier; the current is the flow of electricity through a circuit or a conductor, and it is measured in an ampere.
+The flow of current could be direct or alternated; direct current is denoted as “DC,” and it differs from alternating current in that it flows in a constant direction.

 A clamp meter is a current measuring device that can also function as a multimeter.
-It can be used to troubleshoot electricity, but unlike the multimeter and other current measuring devices, it is more convenient and even safer to use because you don’t have to break the circuit before you get a reading (Check clamp meters on Amazon.com).
+It can be used to troubleshoot electricity, but unlike the multimeter and other current measuring devices, it is more convenient and even safer to use because you don’t have to break the circuit before you get a reading.

-When the current flows through the conductor, the clamp meter take contactless readings using a semiconductor Hall Effect to measure the axial magnetic field generated in it.
+When the current flows through the conductor, the clamp meter takes contactless readings using a semiconductor Hall Effect to measure the axial magnetic field generated in it.

 While the current flows through the wire, the clamp meter senses the magnetic field within the air gap that contains the Hall Effect detector and forces a deflection on it.
 The deflected silicon chip then creates a voltage perpendicular to the path of the electron flow.